There was an error with your log in

 Embark on a 6-day hiking and backpacking adventure in the untouched Hornstrandir Nature Reserve, located in the far-flung Icelandic region of Westfjords.
 With an experienced local guide by your side, explore the magnificent fields, cliffs, and mountains of the area.
 Enjoy all-inclusive meals during the journey, with accommodation in tents and a comfortable base camp.
 Your hassle-free adventure includes ferry transfers and most camping gear.
 Uncover the raw beauty of the Land of Ice and Fire with us!

-• Upon your arrival in Ísafjörður, meet your guide and fellow backpackers at the guide shop in town.
-Go through an extensive gear check and discuss the details of the adventure ahead of you.
-Afterward, you can spend some time hanging out with your group by going for dinner or drinks—before going back to tour accommodation to get some rest for tomorrow.
+• Upon your arrival in Ísafjörður, meet your guide and fellow backpackers at the guide shop in town a day prior to starting your adventure.
+We’ll do an extensive gear check and discuss the details of the adventure ahead of you.
+Afterward, you can spend some time hanging out with your group by going for dinner or drinks.

 Note: Accommodation for this night is not included in the price of the tour.